-Prior to providing the results referred to in section 4.1.6 to the Applicant, the Connecting NSP must consult with AEMO45 as follows:
+Prior to providing the results referred to in section 4.1.6 to the Applicant, the Connecting NSP must consult with AEMO as follows:

-- (a) The Connecting NSP is to provide AEMO with the indicative SSQ for the 4.6.6 Connection Point no later than 5 business days prior to the date by which the Connecting NSP is required to provide them to the Applicant, together with a list of the assumptions used in the assessment. - (b) AEMO will respond to the Connecting NSP within 3 business days with any concerns, and in the absence of a response the Connecting NSP, may assume that AEMO has no concerns and may provide the required response to the Applicant. - (c) The Connecting NSP must forward the required information to AEMO at nem.connections@aemo.com.au.
+(a) The Connecting NSP is to provide AEMO with the indicative SSQresults of the Preliminary Assessment including the items noted in section 4.1.6 for the 4.6.6 Connection Point no later than 5 business days prior to the date by which the Connecting NSP is required to provide them to the Applicant, together with a list of the assumptions used in the assessment.

-39 To facilitate the Preliminary Assessment, an Applicant may carry out their own Withstand SCR modelling and provide the results to the Connecting NSP with the models.
+&lt;sup>42 To facilitate the Preliminary Assessment, an Applicant may carry out their own Withstand SCR modelling and provide the results to the Connecting NSP with the models.